Proton VPN Review 2023

 To select a server, look at the left side of the screen, where you'll see a sizeable list of servers with icons that indicate their intended use (streaming, torrenting, and more).
 You can click on any of these to connect automatically, or you can select an individual location.

-Underneath the 'Countries' and 'Profiles' tabs (on the left-hand side), you will see 3 useful buttons.
+Underneath the 'Countries' and 'Profiles' tabs (on the left-hand side), you’ll see 4 useful buttons on the Windows app.
 The first one on the left lets you connect to 'Secure Core' servers (routing your traffic through two servers at once).

 Proton VPN lets you fine-tune your VPN connection by visiting the app's settings.
-This is where you'll encounter four tabs, so here's a quick overview:
+This is where you'll encounter four tabs on a Mac computer.
+Here's a quick overview:

 Everything you could possibly need is accessed using the app's bottom-placed menu, letting you connect to VPN servers, use an interactive map, set up profiles, and fine-tune your user experience.